vivsoftorg/enbuild/examples/enbuild/quick_install_ib_headlamp.md

 3. Headlamp images

 The example overrides both the main Headlamp image and the kubeconfig init container image to approved Iron Bank references.

+4. Image pull secret name

+The chart creates the image pull secret as `<release-name>-image-pull-secret`.
+This example assumes the Helm release name is `enbuild-ib`, so the subchart image pull secret references are set to `enbuild-ib-image-pull-secret`.

+If you install with a different release name, update the RabbitMQ and Headlamp pull secret references in the example values accordingly.